tell-k/vim-browsereload-mac/README.rst

 --------------------

-after reflesh browser. forcus "Terminal" apps. if you wan to change fourcus application, change variables "g:returnApps" to your appliation
+after reflesh browser. forcus "Terminal" apps.

+if you wan to change fourcus application, change variables "g:returnApps" to your appliation.

 ::